vygr/ChrysaLisp/docs/VP_ASSIGNMENT.md

 )
 ```

-For example the `array :append` method.
+For example the `'array :append` method.

 ```vdu
 (emit-label '_0)